cithukyaw/mysqldumper-shell/README.md

 Place the downloaded script file `mysqldumper` in a directory you like; let's say have `/var/local/mysqldumper-shell/mysqldumper`.

     $ cd /var/local/mysqldumper-shell

+    # export sql files for all dbs
     $ ./mysqldumper

+    # export sql files for the specific dbs only - mydb1 and mydb2
+    $ ./mysqldumper -d mydb1 mydb2

+    # export zip files for all dbs
+    $ ./mysqldumper -a

+    # export zip files for the specific dbs only - mydb1 and mydb2
+    $ ./mysqldumper -d mydb1 mydb2 -a

 You can alternatively [put it in your PATH](http://linuxcommand.org/wss0010.php#path) so that you could run it globally without changing directory.